How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (commission amount).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the commission percentage as X (2) and the invested amount as Y (8000).
+Enter 2 [X] and $8000 [Y].
 The calculator will calculate 2% of 8000.

 Explanation using a formula: